-As this survey focuses mainly on obtaining an estimate number, only unambiguous classification criteria was used to determine the number of calve and adult.
+As this survey focused mainly on obtaining an estimated number, only unambiguous classification criteria were used to determine the number of calves and adults.
 The herd was then broken down into adults (female/male) and calves (Howard 2011).
-The flight high and speed did not allow to accurately distinguishing male from female muskox from the horn sexual dimorphism.
-Therefore, the proportion of calf per female cow could not have been determined and no information on the recruitment was generated.
+The flying height and speed did not allow for accurately distinguishing male from female muskox from the horn sexual dimorphism.
+Therefore, the proportion of calves per female cow was not determined, and no information on the recruitment was generated.

-To determine the population number, the adult muskox sightings recorded on transect in each stratum and in each management unit were analyzed using Jolly's Method 2 for unequal sample sizes (Jolly 1969).
+To determine the population number, adult muskox sightings recorded on transect in each stratum and in each management unit were analyzed using Jolly's Method 2 for unequal sample sizes (Jolly 1969).
 Only the counts of adults were used for the final estimates in the management unit using a coefficient limit of 95%.

 The area occupied by the population during this specific season within the management units was determined.
-Thus, the distribution was illustrated by plotting each muskox sighting on transect base on their precise geospatial position captured with a Global Positioning System (GPS).
-In addition, the variation of number of animal composing each herd, abundance was highlighted using an increasing size of symbol to represent herd of 1-5, 6-12, 13-20, 21-30, 31-45 and 46 to 91 animals.
+Thus, the distribution was illustrated by plotting each muskox sighting on transect based on their precise geospatial position captured with a Global Positioning System (GPS).
+In addition, the variation in number of animals composing each herd, and abundance were highlighted using an increasing size of symbol to represent herd of 1-5, 6-12, 13-20, 21-30, 31-45 and 46 to 91 animals.